matt-sd-watson/spora/docs/3-OUTPUTS.md

 # Outputs

-Currently outbreaker creates its various output files all within the specified target output directory.
+Currently spora creates its various output files all within the specified target output directory.
 The output files would appear as follows: \
     • {prefix}.fa - multi-FASTA (not aligned) that contains all focal sequences, as well as background sequences, if they are included. \
     • {prefix}_aln.fasta - multi-FASTA alignment (using MAFFT) of the above FASTA file. \
     • {prefix}_snp_dists.csv - SNP distance matrix of all samples included in the multi-FASTA.
 Generated from snp-dists using the multi alignment file with molten format selected and CSV format output.
 Note that only ACGT differences are counted (N’s are disregarded). \